eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 ===

 |eddsrouter| also supports `TLS over TCP <https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/tcp/tls.html>`_,
 and its configuration can be set per participant for types WAN Discovery Server and WAN.
-Following is a list of the accepted entries under the ``tls`` tag:
+The following is a list of the accepted entries under the ``tls`` tag:

 .. list-table::
     :header-rows: 1

     *   - Tag
-        - Requiredness
+        - Requirements
         - Description
         - Example

     *   - ``ca``
         - Mandatory for TLS clients if |br|
-          ``peer_verification`` active.
+          ``peer_verification`` is active.
         - Path to the CA (Certification- Authority) file.
         - ``ca.crt``

     *   - ``password``
-        - Optional for TLS servers
+        - Optional for TLS servers.
         - Password of the ``private_key`` file.
         - ``<private_key_file_password>``

     *   - ``private_key``
-        - Mandatory for TLS servers
+        - Mandatory for TLS servers.
         - Path to the private key certificate file.
         - ``ddsrouter.key``

     *   - ``cert``
-        - Mandatory for TLS servers
+        - Mandatory for TLS servers.
         - Path to the public certificate chain file.
         - ``ddsrouter.crt``

     *   - ``dh_params``
-        - Mandatory for TLS servers
+        - Mandatory for TLS servers.
         - Path to the Diffie-Hellman parameters file.
         - ``dh_params.pem``